 Gift Your Child (Fall)

 This team/person manages one of the two major PTO elementary fundraisers in the fall and works with teams from all elementary schools.
 Teams set up tables at curriculum nights, track memberships, distribute paper directories and encourage participant.
-Another amazing way to participate for a finite time while making a huge impact on the resources of the PTO
+This is a great way to participate for a finite time while making a huge impact on the resources of the PTO.

 Backpack Auction (Winter)